Bachelor of Engineering (Honours) in Electrical Engineering

 • Adapt to Emerging Technologies: Integrate cutting-edge technologies like IoT and AI into electrical engineering solutions.

-The programme is composed of 23 Modules.
-These Modules cover a range of aspects to provide you with maximum practical coverage in the field of Electrical Engineering.
+The programme is composed of 22 modules and one capstone Project Thesis.
+These modules cover a range of aspects to provide you with maximum practical coverage in the field of Electrical Engineering.

 Module Codes Modules Credit